bdnelson-4S/bdnelson-4S/About.md

 ## How I Think

 I consistently look for connections.
 I like to see how things fit together rather than how they differ.
-Instead of focusing on the differences between science, religion, philosophy, etc., I look for the overlap that occurs between all of them.
+I enjoy exploring the places where disciplines intersect.
+Science, psychology, philosophy, and faith each ask different questions, but they also illuminate one another.
+Rather than treating them as competing explanations, I'm interested in how each contributes to a richer understanding of what it means to be human.

 ## What I Do